vincent-hugot/qtest/README.md

 and backwards compatibility with qtest2 is not a consideration.

+## History of the project

+(or at least, what I (VH) can unearth of it thanks to git logs)

+ * 2007--2008  : Ilmari Heikkinen writes _make_suite.rb_ for his Prelude.ml.
+ * Jan 17, 2011: _make_suite.rb_ is copied into Batteries. (=qtest0)
+ * Jan 27, 2011: Kaustuv Chaudhuri writes from scratch
+   an equivalent _make_suite.mll_ to replace the Ruby script. (=qtest1)
+ * Jan 19, 2012: Vincent Hugot writes from scratch a new version, with a lot of new features.
+Syntax changes a bit.  (=qtest2)
+ * Oct 21, 2012: qtest2 moves to its own repository.

+Over time, the various versions of qtest have received additional contributions by:
+Eric Norige, Gabriel Scherer, Cedric Cellier, Valentin Gatien-Baron and Max Mouratov.

 ## Contact

 The issues system of github seems the sanest way for now.